jddunn/restless/README.md

 ---------------------------------------------------
 Malicious executables obtained from [http://www.tekdefense.com/downloads/malware-samples/](http://www.tekdefense.com/downloads/malware-samples/).
 Training dataset taken from [https://github.com/urwithajit9/ClaMP](https://github.com/urwithajit9/ClaMP).

-Download links for the malware / benign files for testing:

 ###  Concepts overview

 Signature detection, the traditional method of antiviruses which creates the need to connect to online databases for incesstant updating, cannot keep up with the emergence of new malware, or even of known malware that's able to change itself, and while heuirstics-based approaches can combat polymorphic viruses while offering further degrees of granularity, they tend to give off so many false positives that they do more harm than good by wasting computing resources and increasing cognitive load.